 Step 1: Prepare the Broth

-In a large pot, heat 1 tablespoon of extra virgin olive oil over medium heat.
-If using dried seaweed, this is the perfect time to put it in a bit of warm water for a couple of minutes to rehydrate it.
+• In a large pot, heat 1 tablespoon of extra virgin olive oil over medium heat.
+If using dried seaweed, this is the perfect time to put it in a bit of warm water for a couple of minutes to rehydrate its.

-Next, pour in the vegetable broth.
+• Next, pour in the vegetable broth.
 Let the broth come to a simmer, then stir in the soy sauce, rice vinegar, and sesame oil.
-These ingredients will add complexity to the broth, giving it a balance of salty, tangy, and nutty notes.
-If you want a spicier version, add 1 teaspoon of red miso or a spoonful of spicy miso mayo.
+These ingredients will add complexity to the broth, balancing salty, tangy, and nutty notes.
+Add one teaspoon of red miso or a spoonful of spicy miso mayo if you want a spicier version.
 This will introduce a subtle heat that will elevate the dish.

 Step 2: Cook the Noodles